 In 2013, Ms. Pánuco second-chaired a trial in which she and her co-counsel obtained an over $4.6 million jury verdict in the wrongful termination case of Denise Steffens v.
 Regus-a case involving a manager who was fired for reporting the company's wage and hour law violations.

 After just two years in practice, Ms. Pánuco was named to the Southern California Super Lawyers® - Rising Stars list in 2012, and again every year since then through 2016.
-She is active in numerous professional organizations, serving on the Diversity Committee of the California Employment Lawyers, the Young Lawyers Committee of the Latina Lawyers Bar Association and Loyola's Junior Alumni Advisory Group.
-She has also appeared in panels before bar associations and conferences and is frequently asked to speak at law schools and citizens' organizations.
-As a native Spanish speaker, Ms. Pánuco has also appeared as a guest commentator on Univision's know-your-rights segment, "Conozca Sus Derechos."
+In 2016, she was recognized as one of the Top 50 Women Rising Stars in Southern California.
+She is active in numerous professional organizations.
+She was recently selected as a Lawyer Representative to the Ninth Circuit Judicial Conference, and also serves on the Diversity Outreach Committee of the California Employment Lawyers, and Loyola's Junior Alumni Advisory Group.
+She has also appeared on panels before bar associations and conferences and is frequently asked to speak at law schools and citizens’ organizations.
+As a native Spanish speaker, Ms. Pánuco has also appeared as a guest commentator on Univision's know-your-rights segment, "Conozca Sus Derechos.”
+She also serves on the Executive Board of a non-profit legal services organization - California Rural Legal Assistance.

 Ms. Pánuco's legal career began as one of ten post-graduate fellows through the prestigious American Board of Trial Advocates (ABOTA) Fellowship Program in 2009.
 As a fellow, Ms. Pánuco was placed in the chambers of Los Angeles Superior Court Judge Michael Stern and at the firms of Greene, Broillet & Wheeler, LLP and Reback, McAndrews, Kjar, Warford, & Stockalper LLP.